The Smell of the Kill

 The Smell of the Kill is a play by Michele Lowe that premiered at Cleveland Play House in 1999.
-It opened on Broadway at the Helen Hayes Theatre in March 2002.
+A dark comedy about housewives facing marital crises, and then opportunity, when their husbands accidentally trap themselves in a meat locker, opened on Broadway at the Helen Hayes Theatre March 26, 2002 and ran to April 28, 2002.
 The cast starred Lisa Emery, Claudia Shear and Jessica Stone, with direction by Christopher Ashley.